ViveLeFrance/AffineHandlebodies/README.md

 # AffineHandlebodies
 This collection of notebooks implements the code to perform the calculations used to determine a Weinstein handlebody of a smooth complex affine surface, as described by Casals and Murphy in [CM19](https://www.math.ucdavis.edu/~casals/LefsFronts_Reviewed.pdf).

-It is also intended as a companion repo to the article [Weinstein Handlebodies for the Painlevé Betti Spaces](https://arxiv.org/abs/2511.17352) to document the various choic(...)es that lead to the resulting handlebodies.
+It is also intended as a companion repo to the article [Weinstein Handlebodies for the Painlevé Betti Spaces](https://arxiv.org/abs/2511.17352) to document the various choices that lead to the resulting handlebodies.

 ## Run via Binder